Professor Stefanos MouzasProfessor

 -University of Bocconi, Italy (2009)

-Before joining the academic world, I was at Kellogg responsible for Brand Management for Germany, Austria and Switzerland.
-I also held positions at R. J. R. International/ JT International, GfK-Trade Research and Procter & Gamble in Germany.
+Before joining the academe in 2002, I worked at Kellogg as Head of Brand Management for Germany, Austria and Switzerland.
+I also held management positions at R. J. R. International/ JT International, GfK-Trade Research and Procter & Gamble in Germany.

 Networking as a process of private ordering